Perpetuator-LLC/capital-copilot-be/notes/PRODUCTION_BE.md

 docker exec copilot_django poetry run python manage.py migrate
 ```

-To create the super user you need a TTY, so you need to run:
+To create the superuser you need a TTY, so you need to run:

 ```shell
 docker exec -it copilot_django sh